iportilla/5350-mlops/TEACHING_PROMPTS.md

 *   **Outcome**: A simple Python script using K-Nearest Neighbors (due to library constraints) to classify messages based on length and punctuation.

 **Prompt 2:**
-> "next save the model for consuming via a streamlit UI"
+> "next save the model for testing via streamlit UI"

 *   **Goal**: Model Persistence & Serving.
 *   **Outcome**: Refactoring code into a class, saving the model with `pickle`, and creating a `Streamlit` app for user interaction.